The64thGamer/cheeseepedia/content/transcriptions/catch-a-wave.md

 **Mitzi: (singing)**

-Way up high, up on top of the world (Oo-aa-oo-aa-oo-aa-oo-aa)
+Way up high, up on top of the world

 **All: (singing)**

+Oo-aa-oo-aa-oo-aa-oo-aa

 Catch a wave and you're sittin' on top of the world!

 **Mitzi: (singing)**

-Way up high, up on top of the world (Oo-aa-oo-aa-oo-aa-oo-aa)
+Way up high, up on top of the world

 **All: (singing)**

+Oo-aa-oo-aa-oo-aa-oo-aa

 Catch a wave and you're sittin' on top of the world!

+Oo-aa-oo-aa-oo-aa-oo-aa

 **Mitzi: (singing)**

-Way up high, up on top of the world (Oo-aa-oo-aa-oo-aa-oo-aa)
+Way up high, up on top of the world